 With Morocco perfectly situated so close to southern Europe and Spain in particular, it’s only natural that people want to easily travel between the two countries.
-Luckily, there are several options for ferry travel between Morocco and Spain.
+Luckily, there are several options to get between the two continents using the Spain to Morocco ferry system.

 There’s also something cool to be said about taking the ferry.
 The Straight of Gibraltar is a sight to see.
 It’s also pretty cool to think that you are seeing where the Atlantic Ocean meets the Mediterranean Sea.
 The ferries back and forth are frequent and popular with locals and tourists alike.
 Here’s the low-down on all of them.